MananGandhi1810/online-chess/README.md

 # Online Chess Game
-This is an attempt to develop a scalable online multiplayer chess game.
+This is a scalable online multiplayer chess game (in development) built with Flutter and Node.js.

 ## Technologies
 - Flutter